exoplatform/exo-documentation/docs/Manage-Space.rst

 |image23|

-3. The space creator have to enter a space name (required and from 3 to 200 characters) and description (from 0 to 255 characters).
+3. The space creator have to enter a space name (required and from 3 to 200 characters) and may enter an optional description (max 255 characters).

 .. note:: Special characters are not allowed on space names.
 Only the character **&** is allowed.